-8 Things Recruiters Want Job Seekers to Know
+8 Things Recruiters Want Job Seekers To Know

 4/10/2012 4:51:53 PM

-By Barbara Safani, Career Solvers
+By Barbara Safani, Professional Resume Writer

 I chat with recruiters frequently and I often ask them this question:“If you could tell job seekers one thing, what would it be?”
 Here are their top responses.

 If there is a gap on your resume, explain it on the document itself.
 If you don’t explain the reason for the gap, we will draw our own conclusions.